jaehyeon-kim/site/content/blog/2017-04-11-serverless-data-product-2/index.md

 images: []
 ---

 In the [previous post](/blog/2017-04-08-serverless-data-product-1), **serverless** **event-driven** application development is introduced.
 Also how to package R, necessary libraries/packages and a Lambda function handler is discussed.
-No need of provising/managing servers is one of the key benefits of the architecture.
+No need of provisioning/managing servers is one of the key benefits of the architecture.
 It is also a cost-effective way of delivering a data product as functions are executed *on-demand* rather than in servers that run 24/7.
 Furthermore [AWS Lambda free tier](https://aws.amazon.com/lambda/pricing/) includes 1M free requests per month and 400,000 GB-seconds of compute time per month, which is available to both existing and new AWS customers indefinitely.
 (GB-seconds is applicable when execution is made with 1 GB of memory.)
 Lowering the size of memory increases the execution time and thus 3.2M seconds or about 37 days are free with 128 MB of memory (1 GB divided by 8) - note that CPU power is proportional to allocated memory.

 Initially I was planning to discuss how to deploy a package at AWS Lambda and to expose it via Amazon API Gateway in this post.
-However it'd be too long with so many screen shots and I split them in Part II and III.
+However it'd be too long with so many screenshots and I split them in Part II and III.
 Here is an updated series plan.

 * Backend
     * [Packaging R for AWS Lambda - Part I](/blog/2017-04-08-serverless-data-product-1)